on the details of

 - Community monitoring of schools to ensure regularity in functioning and quality of services and infrastructure.

-- Identifying drop-out children, seasonal migration affected children, counselling their families and making efforts to bring them back to schools.
+- Identification and enrolment of drop-out children, seasonal migration affected children, counselling their families and making efforts to bring them back to schools.

 - Orientation and capacity building of SMC members on their roles and responsibilities and of panchayat members on RTE Act norms and rules.